In every issue, you’ll find the hottest topics of interest to our readers along with cutting-edge health information.

 After dealing with HIV for 15 years, I am only too well acquainted with aches and pains.

-Many an HIVer has struggled with cocaine addiction, and a new study offers pointed backing for one d
+Many an HIVer has struggled with cocaine addiction, and a new study offers pointed backing for one detox method used for decades.

 The newest PRODUCT on the PI shelf arrived in September, when the FDA approved another much-needed treatment option for HIVers.

-For a burglar trying to break into your house, the presence of many doors and windows boosts the cha
+For a burglar trying to break into your house, the presence of many doors and windows boosts the chances for success.

 For sober HIVers with problem meds like pot, here’s the dope.